 One of the Largest Recoveries in a Derivative Case in Tennessee

 Johnson Fistel was appointed sole Lead Counsel in this shareholder derivative action against certain current and former officers and directors of HCA Holdings, Inc., the largest private hospital chain in the country.
 The derivative claims related to similar facts that resulted in the company paying $215 million to settle a class action lawsuit filed by shareholders who alleged the company used false and misleading information to sell stock during its 2011 initial public offering.

 The parties litigated the action for more than four years and attended multiple mediations, after which Johnson Fistel secured an extremely favorable settlement for HCA and its shareholders, including a payment of $19 million to HCA (believed to be among the largest recoveries in a derivative case in the State of Tennessee), the appointment of a new independent director, and implementation of significant corporate therapeutics.
-Bagot and Steinberg v.
-Bracken, et al., Case No. 11C5133 (Sixth Circuit Court for Davidson County, Tennessee).
+Bagot v.
+Bracken, et al., Case No. 11C5133 (Tenn.
+Cir.
+Ct., 6th Cir.).

 Helped Secure $24 million for the Company

 Johnson Fistel was initially appointed Co-Lead Counsel in state court in one of the highest-profile cases in the country challenging the award of backdated stock options by executive officers of Brocade.
 For years, Brocade’s insiders engaged in a secret stock option backdating scheme designed to reward executives and recruit engineers with stock options priced below their fair market value as of the date of the grants.
 The U.S. Government pursued and ultimately won criminal convictions against the responsible executives.